Skip to content

 • extract_description: optional description for content extraction.

-The Python and Rust SDKs accept a search_callback.
-The callback receives a query string and returns a list of result dicts.
+The Python and Rust SDKs accept a search_callback that replaces the default web search.
+The callback receives a query string and returns search results.
 Used for searching internal corpora.

 def my_search(query: str) -> list[dict]: